Shak-H/Space-Invaders/README.md

 ## <a name='overview'>OVERVIEW</a>

 My first dev project for the Software Engineering Immersive course and also my first ever project using JavaScript.

+#### *UPDATE - since completing the course I spent 3 days editing and improving the project.

 ### <a name='technologies'>TECHNOLOGIES USED</a>